jasonseu/QKS/README.md

 ## Query-Based Knowledge Sharing for Open-Vocabulary Multi-Label Classification

 ### Introduction
-This is an official PyTorch implementation of Query-Based Knowledge Sharing for Open-Vocabulary Multi-Label Classification, submitted to IEEE Transactions on Multimedia. [[paper]]()
+This is an official PyTorch implementation of Query-Based Knowledge Sharing for Open-Vocabulary Multi-Label Classification, submitted to IEEE Transactions on Circuits and Systems for Video Technology 2024. [[paper]]()

 ![alt tsformer](src/framework.png)